django/django/docs/getting-started.rst

 systems easily integrate with WebSockets.

-We recommend you read through the rest of the reference documentation to see all of what Channels has to offer; in particular, you may want to look at our :doc:`deploying` and :doc:`scaling` resources to get an idea of how to design and run apps in production environments.
+We recommend you read through the rest of the reference documentation to see more about what you can do with channels; in particular, you may want to look at our :doc:`deploying` and :doc:`scaling` resources to get an idea of how to design and run apps in production environments.